Defining and outfitting your users

 Estimated mobile data connectivity costs

-The following estimated costs are based off pricing as of May 2018.
+The following estimated costs are based on pricing as of May 2018.

 - $1200 per vehicle (router, antenna, no installation) (7-10 year life).